 For any coffees prepared as an espresso, we recommend waiting at least 5 days after the roast date before using.
 Our internal standard is between 7-11 days before use as espresso.
 For drip/pour-over, we wait 4-7 days.
 For cold brew, 10-14 days.
 The "sweet spot" varies according to coffee roast degree (light/dark), bean density, physical size, processing method and even the varietal(s)."

 Sterling Roasters and their coffee

 Aric Miller of Sterling Roasters weighed in on this as well.
 As you may know, Sterling makes our Clive exclusive Lovejoy Blend.
-“Coffee ‘freshness’ is a fickle thing.
+"Coffee 'freshness' is a fickle thing.
 In the industry, we all know that super fresh coffee is not good.
-The beans need time to off gas the latent carbon dioxide.
+The beans need time to off-gas the latent carbon dioxide.
 The carbon dioxide translates to carbonic acid in the cup which is astringent as all get out.
 So, how long should we rest the beans?
 What is the shelf life of coffee with the current lighter roast profiles?
-Currently, in house we let our drip coffees rest at least 7 days and our espressos the same.
+Here at Clive, we let our drip coffees rest at least 7 days and our espressos the same.

 Anyway, I'm always learning and trying to unlearn what I think I know about coffee.
 It's ever changing and I think we all owe it to ourselves to be open to that change.
 Just think about how different things are now than even a couple of years ago, and let go of preconceptions."